dqlynch/dqlynch.github.io/wordcube/index.md

 So what is the _hardest_ possible wordcube board?
 Well, it's hard to say, but we can start by finding the one with the most possible words.

 The directed acyclic word graph, or [DAWG](https://en.wikipedia.org/wiki/Suffix_automaton), is a powerful tool for prefix completion.
-Using this, it is relatively trivial to generate all word permutations of every 9-length word, and from there find the pair of `(9-length word, contraining letter)` with the _most valid permutations_ (according to the rules of wordcube).
+Using this, it is relatively trivial to generate all word permutations of every 9-length word, and from there find the pair of `(9-length word, constraining letter)` with the _most valid permutations_ (according to the rules of wordcube).

 The code for generating permutations can be found [here](https://github.com/dqlynch/scrabblesolver/blob/master/scrabble_solver/perm_count.py), which is based on a [scrabble-focused extension](https://github.com/dqlynch/scrabblesolver/blob/master/scrabble_solver/scrabble_dawg.py) of the [DAWG-Python](https://github.com/pytries/DAWG-Python) library.